Part 1: Chips and Boards

 Mix in a couple of genuine 400+ MHz PPGA

-[Celeron] chips from [Intel]
+chips from

 and at least

-128 MB of PC100 SDRAM [Memory]
+128 MB of PC100 SDRAM

 If you are still wondering why I suggest Celerons and not Pentium III's, then you haven't been paying attention.
 First of all, there is very little difference in performance between the two for anything but the most demanding applications.
 Secondly, with two Celerons selling for less than what Intel charges for a single PIII, the former are undoubtedly a true bargain.